altayer-digital/ATGValidator/README.md

 Default error: `valueOutOfRange`

 #### StringLengthRule
 You can check for a string's length conformance using this rule.
-You can pass in to whether to trim white spaces and to ignore specific charactersets.
+You can pass in whether to trim white spaces and to ignore specific charactersets.
 ```swift
 let lengthInRangeRule = StringLengthRule(min: 5, max: 10, trimWhiteSpace: true, ignoreCharactersIn: CharacterSet.symbols)
 let minLengthRule = StringLengthRule.min(5)